sagemath/sagenb/HACKING.rst

 This completes the installation process.
 Now you can modify files in your ``sagenb`` directory and submit your modifications to us using pull requests on GitHub.
-(A full walkthrough of using git and GitHub are beyond the scope of this file.)
+(A full walkthrough of using git and GitHub are beyond the scope of this file -- for more information see `the relevant section in the Sage manual`_.)

 If you ever need to switch to using another Sage installation for your sagenb development, you only need to repeat step 5 with the new value of